AntoineGanne/AntoineGanne/README.md

 ![me](https://i.imgur.com/8HsfCAT.png)

-_Let's make the world a better place for everyone._

-Freshly graduated from Polytech Lyon.
+Graduated from Polytech Lyon.
 I'm now a *software engineer!*

-Currently looking for a job.
-Do you think I would fit in your team? ✨

 Also, I'd love to help on an open-source project!

 Feel free to reach me on LinkedIn or here on Github.

-Pronouns: he/him

 ------------------
 # Projects I worked on